Val916/safeguarding/README.md

 The war in Ukraine: key safeguarding concerns.

 One-page web-site devoted to help people in need.
-The mission of our website:
+The mission of the website:

  "To provide accessible, compassionate guidance that helps educators, families, and volunteers safeguard and support displaced Ukrainian children during times of conflict."